mjambon/blog/src/2019-04-21-glossary/index.md

 perception

-predicting: (unspecified)

-probability: (unspecified)

 signal

 system

-understanding: (unspecified)
+understanding: (deprecated in technical language)

-world: the union of a system and its environment
+world: the union of a system and its environment.